odea-project/qAlgorithms/report/discussion_tests.md

 in the chromatographic dimension or other dimensions of separation.
 Furtermore, a reliable feature must conform to the MS2 spectrum, if such a spectrum was produced by the instrument.
 After componentisation, every component should include only features which have a high degree of certainty.
 The highest reliability in a dataset is achieved if no false positives or negatives exist, meaning the final results are a complete description of the sample contents.

-Completeness is the degree to which all molecules in the sample that arrived at the mass detector could be reconstructed from the final list of components.
-[@todo] very similar measures, change

-Since both measures depend on ground truth, it is not always sensible to provide an estimator for result quality.
+Since this measure depends on ground truth, it is not always sensible to provide an estimator for result quality.
 The central difference between results and process as proposed here is that results serve as the basis for some decision, be it through a researcher deciding